Silicon Valley Bank: what does its failure mean for markets and the economy?

 Is the crisis now contained?

-Given the lack of regulatory scrutiny of smaller US banks, there are concerns that other banks could yet face similar problems as SVB.
+Given the lack of regulatory scrutiny of smaller US banks, there are concerns that other banks could yet face similar problems to SVB.

 David Knutson, Head of Fixed Income Product Management, said: “The question remains whether any other US banks are at risk.
 Some smaller community banks with concentrated deposit franchises may be vulnerable.